Ekaterina Zhuravskaya

-Ekaterina Zhuravskaya is a Professor of Economics at the Paris School of Economics and EHESS.
+Ekaterina Vsevolodovna Zhuravskaya (Екатерина Всеволодовна Журавская; born August 1972) is a Russian economist serving as Professor of Economics at the Paris School of Economics and EHESS.
 She was formerly a professor at New Economic School in Moscow and the academic director of the Center for Economic and Financial Research, the school's policy-oriented think tank.
 She was the 2018 recipient of the Birgit Grodal.
 She was given a biennial award as a "a European-based female economist who has made a significant contribution to the Economics profession."
 In 2021 she was named a Fellow of the Econometric Society.
+She is the most cited female French economist according to IDEAS.

 In 2003-04, Zhuravskaya was a member of the Institute for Advanced Study in Princeton, NJ.
 In the past, she has held roles at Columbia University where she was involved in the Initiative for Policy Dialogue, at the University of Michigan's William Davidson Institute where she was a research affiliate, and as a tax consultant at HIID.
 She also worked on the Russia Transition Project at HIID and a Banking Crisis Project at the Russian Privatization Center in Moscow.

 Zhuravskaya currently holds various roles in academia.
 She is Director of Studies at the School for Advanced Studies in the Social Sciences -- a role which she has held since 2010.
 She is also an associate member and associate chairwoman at the Paris School of Economics -- since 2010 and 2013, respectively.
 She is also a Research Fellow at the Centre for Economic Policy Research in London, UK, where she focuses on public economics and development economics.
 She is also a co-editor in the Economic Journal (since 2019) and American Economic Review (since 2023); previously, she was an associate editor at the Journal of Public Economics (2008-2018)and associate editor at the Journal of Comparative Economics (2007-2017).